devonfw-forge/python-data-driven-decisions/README.md

 ## Assumptions

-For this analysis there have been some assumptions taken, as well as some crucial steps in cleaning of the data.
+For this analysis there have been some assumptions taken, as well as some crucial steps in cleaning the data.

 1- **IQR** .
 The interquartile range (IQR) measures the spread of the middle half of your data.
-It is the range for the middle 50% of your sample.
-Use the IQR to assess the variability where most of your values lie.
-Larger values indicate that the central portion of your data spread out further.
+It is the range for the middle 50% of a sample, so we use the IQR to assess the variability where most of our values lie.
+Larger values indicate that the central portion of our data spread out further.
 Conversely, smaller values show that the middle values cluster more tightly.

 To visualize the interquartile range, imagine dividing your data into quarters.
 Statisticians refer to these quarters as quartiles and label them from low to high as Q1, Q2, Q3, and Q4.
 The lowest quartile (Q1) covers the smallest quarter of values in your dataset.
 The upper quartile (Q4) comprises the highest quarter of values.
 The interquartile range is the middle half of the data that lies between the upper and lower quartiles.
 In other words, the interquartile range includes the 50% of data points that are above Q1 and below Q4.
 The IQR is the red area in the graph below, containing Q2 and Q3 (not labeled).

 ![IQR](https://i0.wp.com/statisticsbyjim.com/wp-content/uploads/2018/03/interquartile_range.png?w=576&ssl=1 )

 When measuring variability, statisticians prefer using the interquartile range instead of the full data range because extreme values and outliers affect it less.
-Typically, use the IQR with a measure of central tendency, such as the median, to understand your data’s center and spread.
-This combination creates a fuller picture of your data’s distribution.
+Typically, using the IQR with a measure of central tendency, such as the median, to understand our data’s center and spread.
+This combination creates a fuller picture of our data’s distribution.

 Therefore it is being utilized to get rid of all the outliers that may come from errors when creating the data or from unexpected years.

 2- **Substitution of the NaN values**.
-The Nan values´ treatment developed has been a mix, between the linear interpolation and backwards filling.
+The developed Nan values´ treatment has been a mix, between the linear interpolation and backwards filling.
 The linear interpolation is a form of interpolation, which involves the generation of new values based on an existing set of values.
 Linear interpolation is achieved by geometrically rendering a straight line between two adjacent points on a graph or plane.
-Whereas the backwards filling, will help us to arrive to those values which have not been fullfilled with the linear interpolation.
+On the other side, the backwards filling will help us to arrive to those values which have not been fullfilled with the linear interpolation.

 # Run the application
 ## Dependencies